 Low Carb and Keto Dessert Recipes

-Please also note that although the owner, the primary writer and recipe contributor, introduced below, is a scientist working in the health industry, we provide no medical advice, and strongly encourage everyone thinking about starting the ketogenic diet to consult their doctor first.
-Especially if they have any kind of doubts, chronic medical diagnosis, or unresolved health issues.
+Please also note that, although the owner, the primary writer and recipe contributor, introduced below, is a scientist working in the health industry, we provide no medical advice, and strongly encourage everyone thinking about starting the ketogenic diet to consult with a medical doctor first.
+Especially if they have any doubts, chronic medical diagnosis, or unresolved health issues.
 Please see our legal disclaimer for more information.

-The founder of My Sweet Keto who develops most of the delicious recipes and writes content, is Tisa F., an MScs in Psychology and a Ph.D. candidate in neuroscience.
-Her focus is cognitive as well as nutritional neuroscience.
+The founder of My Sweet Keto, who develops most of the delicious recipes and writes content, is Tisa F., an MSc in Psychology and a Ph.D. candidate in neuroscience.
+Her focus is cognitive, as well as nutritional neuroscience.

 At the faculty, she got recognition for finishing her studies in the top 5 %.
 She worked as a student teaching assistant in the field of cognitive psychology.
-Her master thesis was interdisciplinary, focused on cognitive neuroscience and using electroencephalography as the main method.
-The work was recognized by the faculty to have met the highest criteria such as scientific excellence and creative originality, profoundness, prominence, and applicability.
-Thus, Tisa’s work received the faculty’s highest award and was also nominated for the highest honor from one of the world’s top universities.
+Her master thesis was interdisciplinary, focused on cognitive neuroscience, and using electroencephalography as the primary method.
+The work was recognized by the faculty to have met the highest criteria, such as scientific excellence and creative originality, profoundness, prominence, and applicability.
+Thus, Tisa's work received the faculty's highest award and was also nominated for the highest honor from one of the world's top universities.

 Her scientific work started as being a student researcher in Mind & Brain Lab in the early student years.
 She continues to contribute to the lab as a research associate while working in the Laboratory for Cognitive Neuroscience at the Neurological Clinic of the University Medical Centre.
 Although her current Ph.D. work focuses on the cognitive neuroscience of aging and neurological disease, she keeps a strong focus on nutritional neuroscience as well.
 She is also an editor for eSinapsa, an online neuroscience journal, and an article contributor.